Stigma Is Out, Choice Is In: The Trendy New Way To Quit Drinking

 Table of Contents

 In the past, the only choices for cutting down on alcohol were Alcoholics Anonymous and rehab centers (the latter, often quite expensive).
-But now there are new ways to drink less, and abstinence isn’t necessarily required.
+But now there are new ways to quit drinking, and abstinence isn’t necessarily required.

-As people rethink their drinking and seek change, there are new trends emerging—currents that point to a dramatic reassessment of the entire subject of alcohol use, sobriety, and everything in between.
+As people rethink their drinking and seek change, new trends are emerging that point to a dramatic reassessment of the subject of alcohol use, sobriety, and everything in between.

 two fashionable shoes on a white background